Weekend Festival September 27-30, 2018

 Rick has also started 2 of his own professional ensembles, Strings & Steel and Urban Island.
 Hobbies?
 Free time?
 Nope, just lots of steel drums…

-Friday, we’ll rehearse most of the day but you’ll have 90 minutes for lunch and some time in the evening to explore Denver.
+Friday, we’ll rehearse most of the day but you’ll have plenty of time for lunch and some time in the evening to explore Denver.

 Fees and Registration

-The fees for the weekend festival are $185 which includes all the music, instruction, and the performance.
-There is an early registration discount of $25 if you register by July 31 and use code: early25
+The fees for the weekend festival are $275 which includes all the music, instruction, and the performance.
+We do offer an early registration discount.

 We’ve had a great response after announcing the festival.
 Some of you have asked some really great questions and so we are posting those here: